Darxo/Hardened/README.md

 - Add new `HD_scheduleResurrection(_rounds, _corpse)` for `tactical_entity_manager`, which can be used to schedule a resurrection and spawn a corresponding purpose particle effect on the corpse
 - Add `HD_getShelfLifeMult()` function for `food_item.nut` which returns the price multiplier derived from this items shelf life
 - Add `HD_MaxAmount = 25` member for `food_item.nut` which defines the maximum amount of stacks this item can have.
 It is currently only supported within `randomizeAmount` and `getValue` from the same class
+- The amount of shield paint used by the player is now counted in the statistics flag `PaintUsedOnShields`
+- The amount of helmet paint used by the player is now counted in the statistics flag `PaintUsedOnHelmets`
+- The amount of armor attachements used by the player is now counted in the statistics flag `ArmorAttachementsApplie`

 ### New Character Properties